-The Spatial Development Framework (SDF) is a visual presentation of the municipal vision that seeks to guide the overall spatial distribution of current and desirable land uses within a municipality in order to give effect to the vision, goals and objectives of the municipal IDP, in keeping with the principles for land development.
-As such, it guides spatial growth, conservation of the natural and built environment as well as the correction of past imbalances.
-It also indicates areas where strategic intervention is required and should act as marketing tool to indicate where development could be promoted.
+The Spatial Development Framework (SDF) can be considered as a visual presentation that seeks to guide the overall spatial distribution of current and desirable land uses within a municipality in order to give effect to the vision, goal and objectives of the municipal IDP, in keeping with the principles for land development.
+As such, it should guide spatial growth, conservation of the natural and built environment as well as the correction of past imbalances.
+It should also indicate areas where strategic intervention is required and should act as marketing tool to indicate where development could be promoted.